ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/cloudflare-workers/overview.markdown

 You will need the following before continuing:

+- A [RavenDB Cloud][cloud-signup] account or self-hosted client certificate
 - A free or paid [Cloudflare account](https://cloudflare.com)
-- A [RavenDB Cloud](https://cloud.ravendb.net) account or self-hosted client certificate
 - [Git](https://git-scm.org)
 - [Node.js](https://nodejs.com) 16+ with npm